My Life as a writer

 What was your first published (or performed) credit as a writer?

 My first credit was in screenwriting.
 I was commissioned to write a short film Four Walls for a local government initiative highlighting anti-social behaviour on council estates.
-It was a challenge to satisfy the criteria of the different organisations involved – the police, the housing authority, a supported housing unit – while creating a story entertaining enough to hold the attention of teenagers.
-More importantly, this first credit enabled me to join WGGB as a Full Member, which was a huge turning point in my career.
+Importantly, this first credit enabled me to join WGGB as a Full Member, which was a huge turning point in my career.

 Which piece of writing work are you most proud of?

-My latest piece of work is called Dead Men’s Teeth, a short story collection that I wrote with the British Library.
-I am proud of the collection as a piece, but given that there are 10 stories in it, there are inevitably some I like more than others.
-Some of the work is my favourite writing to date.
+In Dead Men’s Teeth, a short story collection that I wrote with the British Library, there is a short story called Quarantine.
+I am proud of the collection as a whole piece, but given that there are 10 stories in it, there are inevitably some I like more than others.
+Quarantine is one I am most proud of.
+I’m also very proud of A Castle in England, as my first graphic novel it was a huge challenge and steep learning curve, but one I thoroughly enjoyed.
+The project changed the way I think about storytelling.

 Who or what inspires you to write?

 Human beings are fascinating creatures, and the way they interact with each other and the world around them is a constant source of inspiration.
 This manifests itself in different ways – when I read a history book, watch the news, get on the Tube, or just open my eyes and ears.
-I always remind myself to take a mental step back from what is around me in order to better appreciate the beauty and poetry of human experience as life trundles on.
+I always remind myself to take a mental step back from what is around me to better appreciate the beauty and poetry of human experience as the world trundles on.

 How do you switch off when you’re not writing?

 With great difficulty!
-I find that if I’m not writing, or at least formulating ideas to use in writing, then I feel guilty.
+I find that if I’m not writing, or at least formulating ideas to use in stories, then I feel guilty.
 Most people work long hours at jobs they don’t particularly enjoy or want to do forever.
 I chose to be a writer, and though it is a constant struggle to keep living on the right side of the breadline, it is a privilege to be pursuing my dreams.
+That said, I love playing RPG videogames, meditating and listening to podcasts.

 Which one piece of advice would you give to aspiring writers?